WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 This again leads to a situation where the 'real' IDL that would be usable for WebAssembly would be a limited form of a public IDL.
 This is not an ideal model for standardization nor for supporting the wider WebAssembly ecosystem.

-### Nominal Types

-JavaScript does not have a static model of types.
-On the other hand, many programming languages do have static types.
-One of the features of many static type systems is the so-called _nominal type_.

-A nominal type differs from a structural type in several ways; but one of the most fundamental ways is that a nominal type can be used to model entities that are not directly conveyed by the actual data used to denote them.

-For example, one may choose to model a chair using the nominal type `Chair`;
-whose values contain a pair of integers: the SKU and price (for example).
-The pair of integers is _not equivalent_ to a chair, but represent the information needed to model chairs in some application or API.

-A different entity (a person say) may also be modeled by a type `Person` which contains two integers (for example, an indentification number and an index into a street address table).

-A given pair of integers might be either a `Chair` or a `Person` (or a 2D point) and there is no way of conveying the distinction unless the nominal type is also taken into consideration.

 ### Algebraic Type Definitions